 Seed grants are small, short-term grants focused on a new idea without other funding and without preliminary data.
+Seed grants are not to fund the "next logical step" or incremental research but rather novel avenues of exploration.
 While they can be in the basic science or clinical research area, it is anticipated that most will be basic science in nature given the duration of the award and available budget.
 Seed grants will support innovative research projects in the CF field, and it is anticipated that most will align to the current list of community health priorities.
-However, with sufficient justification, seed grants may focus on an emerging area relevant to CF outside of the community health priorities.
+However, with sufficient justification, seed grants may focus on an emerging area relevant to CF outside of community health priorities.
 It is anticipated that seed grants will help researchers generate preliminary data on promising new research areas that they can use to apply to other funders for follow-on funding, or to quickly reach a no-go decision.

 Applicants must be independent researchers who hold a full-time academic or research appointment relevant to CF at a Canadian university, hospital or research institute.
 Under exceptional circumstances, and at the discretion of the Office of Research, seed grant applications from other individuals may be evaluated on a case-by-case basis.
-In making a decision on whether to permit the application, significant emphasis will be placed on the degree of independence of the applicant, and on the institutional commitments to this individual.
+In deciding on whether to permit the application, significant emphasis will be placed on the degree of independence of the applicant, and on the institutional commitments to this individual.
 Such applications must include a statement from the applicant addressing the issue of salary support during the term of the grant, and the availability of laboratory space; and letters from the Departmental Chair and Dean of Faculty, clarifying the nature and extent of the institutional commitment to the applicant.